cheshire-cat-ai/docs/mkdocs/index.md

 [:fontawesome-brands-discord: Discord](https://discord.gg/bHX5sNFCYU){ .md-button }

-Join our Discord community where you can connect with other developers and ask for support to the contributors or directly to the Cat &#128570;
+Join our Discord community where you can:

+- connect with other developers
+- ask for support to the contributors
-mentioning `@Cheshire Cat AI`.

-**Remember to give the project a star! &#11088; and thanks! &#128591;**
+- see what people have already [done with the Cat](https://discord.com/channels/1092359754917089350/1099439547500220427)
+- join regular dev & user meetings
+- follow monthly live tutorials called `Meow Talks`

+---

 ![Wikipedia picture of the Cheshire Cat](assets/img/cheshire-cat-tree-shade.jpg)